 The owner should insist,

-the Contractor and any subcontractors provide him with certificates of Liability and Worker’s Compensation insurance before work begins.
+the 203k Contractor and any subcontractors provide him with certificates of Liability and Worker’s Compensation insurance before work begins.
 In most areas, if a subcontractor is working without employees, he is exempt from worker’s comp.
-If an employee gets hurt on your project, you as the owner become liable for all expenses incurred because that accident.
+If an employee gets hurt on your project, you as the owner become liable for all expenses incurred because of that accident.

 If you get the necessary Certificates of Insurance, you should have nothing to worry about.